lbussy/brew-bubbles/pcb/README.md

 While the shield is comparatively small, the components chosen are simple through-hole parts which may be easily soldered by a beginner with a little patience.
 I recommend the following order for ease of assembly:

 1. Resistors - As the shortest mounted components, soldering the three resistors to the board first will be easiest.
 They are also some of hte most tolerant components so these will give you some experience to get you going.
+2. 3-Pin headers - These components are not sensitive to the heat at all except for the plastic
-2. Capacitors - These are mounted next.
+3. Capacitors - These are mounted next.
 Be sure to get them as close to the board as possible as having them stick up will change their impact on the circuit.
-3. 3-Pin headers - These components are not sensitive to the heat at all except for the plastic
 4. 8-pin female headers - These are the tallest items on the front side of the board and will be the last pieces to go on this side.
 Lightly tack on one pin and make sure the header is straight.
 When you have it positioned correctly, start from the other end and solder the pins properly.
 If you have a D1 laying around with the pin headers soldered on it already, using that to steady the parts will help.
+This is a chicken or the egg choice with #5.
+The first part, either controller or shield, will be hte most difficult.
+After that you can use a completed "opposite" to steady the headers of the first.
 5. 8-pin male headers - These need to be soldered on the controller board.
-It is easiest to solder if you plug the pins into the female headers which are on the board at this point, and then place the controller over them.
-This way you can be sure they are straight when you do your soldering.
+See note on #4 above.
 6. GP1A57HR photointerrupter - If the controller is still plugged in, take it off temporarily.
 The photointerrupter goes on the *back* side of the circuit board in the outline provided, therefore you solder it on the top side.

 ## Bill of Materials